SysKitTeam/docs-spdockit/product-updates/spdockit730-release-note.md

 * Improved error handling if the Best Practices generation fails with the error: “System.NullReferenceException: Object reference not set to an instance of an object.”

-* Fixed a bug with inserting a permission level for a site collection while collecting all of the permissions records: “SQL error: 2627.
+* Fixed a bug with inserting a permission level for a site collection while collecting all of the permissions records: __“SQL error: 2627.
 Error details: Error:System.Data.SqlClient.SqlError: Violation of PRIMARY KEY constraint 'PK_RoleProperties'.
-Cannot insert duplicate key in object 'dbo.RoleProperties'. ”The problem occurs with subsites that have unique permissions levels.
+Cannot insert duplicate key in object 'dbo.RoleProperties'.”__ The problem occurs with subsites that have unique permissions levels.

 * Fixed an issue with Tenant Compare (SharePoint Online) where the name of the farm was not visible in the Compare results.